Pinafore/nlp-hw/run_qa/README.md

 ========================================

 The goal of this homework is to get a "real" QA system running on our crazy quiz bowl data.
-You'll submit the model you choose to our qanta leaderboard via CodaLab.
+You'll submit the model you choose to our [QANTA leaderboard](https://pinafore.github.io/qanta-leaderboard/) via CodaLab.

 Is it okay if this overlaps with our course project?
 ====================================================